jmares/fcc_flask_1/README.md

 If you want to see the code for the lesson, use the corresponding tag to switch to that version.

-## Lesson 01 - Introduction
+### Lesson 01 - Introduction

 Using VSCode, create a virtual environment for this project.
-Ia m currently using Windows 11 with Python 3.11.2.
+I am currently using Windows 11 with Python 3.11.2.

 Install dependencies